-SC nuclear debacle: an updated timeline
+1 year after SCE&G and Santee Cooper pulled the plug at VC Summer: How we got here

 March 30, 2012: US Nuclear Regulatory Commission issues construction and operating licenses for the two reactors.

-June 6, 2013: SCE&G warns of delays of up to a year because of problems with parts being built in Louisiana; says first reactor completion could be delayed until late 2017 or early 2018.
+June 6, 2013: SCE&G warns of delays of up to a year because of problems with parts being built in Louisiana.
+It says completion of the first reactor could be delayed until late 2017 or early 2018.

 May 2014: Santee Cooper asks SCE&G to hire an outside company to oversee project management.